0x001ee/0x001ee/README.md

 - ⚡ Fun fact: ...
 -->

--- Hey this is your friendly neighbourhood 0x001ee
+- Hey this is your friendly neighbourhood 0x001ee
--- I am currently working on AI companion/waifu who aims to be your buddy by side.
+- I am currently working on AI companion/waifu who aims to be your buddy by side.
 Imagine an character with you on your dekstop, phone/mobile app, and even hardware(aka alexa).
 A forever companion.
--- Love working/building colloborating on random stuff across crypto ecosystem.
+- Love working/building colloborating on random stuff across crypto ecosystem.
+- Enjoy talking about new ideas, no matter how dumb they sound.